ravage84/cakephp-plugin-skel/README.md

 ## How To Publish Your Plugin

-Asuming you are going to publish your plugin on GitHub, you should:
+Assuming you are going to publish your plugin on GitHub, you should:

 - Create a public GitHub repo named ``your_username/cakephp-[your_plugin_name]``
 - Decide whether to use the GitHub Issues